Appearance

 API versioning

-Paging and continuation token
+Pagination and continuation tokens

 The continuation token is provided in the API response when more pages are available.